Book a Demo

 6. Integration Capabilities

-A CMMS’s effectiveness depends on its integration with other enterprise systems.
+A manufacturing CMMS’s effectiveness depends on its integration with other enterprise systems.
 When integrated correctly, the software encourages smooth data flow and coordination across various business functions.
 For instance, combining a document management system, IoT, and connected devices can create a centralized platform for maintenance teams.
 This integration allows easy access to asset documentation and real-time monitoring and encourages better decision-making.

 For example, Accruent Maintenance Connection helped SSAB address challenges such as tracking asset health, organizing equipment details, and minimizing machine downtime.
 The solution provided quick access to asset specifications, automated preventive maintenance schedules, and improved visibility into asset performance.
 As a result, SSAB successfully reduced downtime, enhanced operational efficiency, and achieved more effective asset management across its global operations.